loganheffernan2/thesis-blank/blog/a-test.md

 <br/>

 **KW** Also, one of those things is seeing what people do within their role as they get promoted.
 I think a good example is art directors who will or will not advocate for their illustrators to be paid more for a spot or internally pushing on things like that.
-I think there is so much grey area; in the last couple weeks, one of the things a bunch of us were all talking about is the morality of working for Bloomberg Businessweek versus working for the Bloomberg presidential campaign.
-I think the presidential campaign is clearly worse than working for Bloomberg Businessweek.
-You could get into the politics of that publication and the things they stand for; their hands are not certainly entirely clean but neither is Interview.
-Nothing is.
+I think there is so much grey area; in the last couple weeks, one of the things a bunch of us were all talking about is the morality of working for Bloomberg Businessweek versus working for the Bloomberg presidential campaign. <span class="contentNote">(3)</span> I think the presidential campaign is clearly worse than working for Bloomberg Businessweek.
+You could get into the politics of that publication and the things they stand for; their hands are not certainly entirely clean but neither is Interview. <span class="contentNote">(4)</span> Nothing is.

 <br/>